A typical Williams

 to short-out the voltage spike caused when the coil is deactivated.
 This diode can be incorporated into the coil driver's circuit board.
 Some "DC" coils on EM games use a high current trigger switch (used mostly on Sling-Shots and Pop Bumpers)instead of a coil diode.
 Adding the coil diode to DC EM coils can save some of the operational life times of any type of trigger switch if they are installed in their reversed biased condition.
 Top of Coil Page

-Good coil diodes do not affect coil strength, solenoid core or coil stop magnetizing in any way.
+Good coil diodes do not affect coil strength, solenoid core or coil stop magnetizing.

 Coil Current Converting